-- manually from the OME Artifactory server19.
-All available artifacts and their POM files can be browsed using the maven repository20. - using the OMERO. java ZIP file downloaded from the Java21 section of the OMERO download page.
-The libs directory can then be used on the Java classpath (or attached to a project in Eclipse).
+- manually from the OME artifactory.
+All available artifacts and their POM files can be browsed using the Maven repository. - using the OMERO.java ZIP file downloaded from the Java section of the OMERO download page.
+The libs directory can then be used on the Java classpath (or attached to a project in Eclipse). - following the example in minimal-omero-client.
+Please make sure you are using the proper branch of the repository, as that influences the versions of dependencies defined in the Maven POM file.